PARKS AND RECREATION

-In addition to active transportation, facilities that enable exercise can make an important contribution to increasing levels of physical activity too.
 Parks, sports fields and playgrounds provide opportunities to stay active, meet with friends and enjoy nature.
 Recreation facilities such as pools, skating rinks, running tracks and community centres within our neighbourhoods enable us to engage in independent or structured group activities.
 Often, many of these facilities are free to access, making physical activity more equitable for vulnerable populations.

-How does it affect health?
+How do they affect health?

 Among the better health outcomes increased levels of physical activity can achieve are a reduced risk of over 25 chronic conditions, including coronary heart disease, stroke, breast cancer, colon cancer, Type 2 diabetes and osteoporosis.
 Physical activity is also good for mental health.
 It can improve sleep, relieve stress, anxiety and depression, and reduce reliance on drugs and alcohol.
 It also supports cognitive functioning in older people and delays the onset of dementia.
 It has been estimated that physical inactivity is costing Canada $6.8 billion every year in health-related costs due to escalating rates of chronic diseases.